 9. Ready to hang.
 Climb your ladder and carefully attach the shade to the light.
 I attached one side very loosely and haphazardly just to hold it in place, then proceeded around the fixture securing and adjusting wiring to the other two screws, before returning to the first to fix it.
 In this photos, my friend is helping me reattach after taking the shade down to change a lightbulb.

-If this tutorial saved you the expense of having an electrician in and out to convert your light fixture, would you consider saying thanks by becoming a $1 per month supporter of the creative cavorting behind Hawk Hill, or just buying me a coffee to help keep this tutorial online?
+If this tutorial saved you the expense of having an electrician in and out to convert your light fixture, would you consider saying thanks by becoming a $1 sponsor to help keep this website operating?